juanfran/my-angular-cli/README.md

 - add declaration in module if not exist
 - declarations multiline
 - module not found
-- if the last declaration has already a comma not added
+- if the last declaration has already a comma not added - ok